rupestre-campos/car-viewer-foss4g/README.md

 register ambiental status and plans.
 This is a big (over 200Gb and over 7 million rows) dataset and this project aims to donwload monthly data, store in postgres and serve by API with a minimal frontend to search and plot data on map.
+There is a PMTiles basemap with all polygons, being in development.

 ### Instalation
 Using Docker compose